Potatoes Au Gratin

-Potatoes are a staple when it comes to side dishes, and this Potatoes Au Gratin recipe proves it!
-They are perfect with most main dishes, just like our Roasted Red Potatoes, Scalloped Potatoes, and Funeral Potatoes.
+Potatoes are a staple when it comes to side dishes, and this potatoes au gratin recipe proves it!
+They are perfect with most main dishes, just like our Oven Roasted Red Potatoes, Crock Pot Scalloped Potatoes, and Funeral Potatoes.

 I love a good side dish.
 Especially when the holidays roll around, I am all about the tasty sides!
 I love loading my plate with all the goods – from Mashed Potatoes to Stuffing, to Sweet Potato Casserole.

-This delicious Potatoes Au Gratin recipe is perfect for your holiday table (or for any other time you need a delicious side!)
+This delicious potato au gratin recipe is perfect for your holiday table (or for any other time you need a tasty side!)
 It’s easy to make, and incredibly cheesy and delicious!

 POTATOES.
 Start by slicing your potatoes thinly (use a mandolin or chef’s knife).
 Spread them in a baking dish.
 I like to do the whole process in layers so I can maximize the amount of cheesy goodness.

 PREP.
-Preheat the oven to 350°F. Spray a 9 x 9 baking dish with cooking spray and set aside.
+Preheat the oven to 350°F. Spray a 9 x 9 casserole dish with cooking spray and set aside.

-LAYER Layer one third of the potato slices, as evenly as possible, in the prepared baking dish.
-Pour one third of the sauce over the potatoes, spread to cover.
-Sprinkle ⅓ of the parmesan cheese, and ⅓ of the remaining cheddar cheese over the top.
+LAYER Layer ⅓ of the potato slices, as evenly as possible, in the prepared baking dish.
+Pour ⅓ of the sauce over the potatoes, and spread to cover.
+Sprinkle ⅓ of the parmesan cheese and ⅓ of the remaining cheddar cheese over the top.
 Repeat the layers twice more.

-It’s a good idea to let them sit before serving so the sauce can thicken up a little bit, so also account for 10-15 minutes of cool time after they come out of the oven.
+It’s a good idea to let them sit before serving because the sauce will thicken up a little bit, so also account for 10-15 minutes of cool time after they come out of the oven.

 Crockpot version